DimaKron/Android-MultiStacks/README.md

 #### Manage

-Use methods following methods for navigation managent
+Use following methods for navigation managent

 - `setSelectedTabIndex(Int)` change tab
 - `push(Fragment)` add new fragment to current tab